Blog postsJanuary 22, 2019

 Part two of our 2018 CSCMP EDGE panel, "Modernizing eCommerce Logistics: From Start-Ups to the Fortune 1000."

 In early October, 2,000+ logistics and supply chain executives gathered at the Gaylord Opryland Convention Center in Nashville, Tennessee for the annual Council of Supply Chain Management Professionals (CSCMP) EDGE Conference.
 While there, we presented at 2018 CSCMP on "Modernizing eCommerce Logistics: From Start-Ups to the Fortune 1000."
 Below is the Q&A portion of the panel.
-You can access the video here.
+You can access the video here, or view part one of the CSCMP panel discussion here.

 - FLEXE differs from traditional 3PLs and the types of providers in FLEXE's 1000+ warehouse network